 Book an Appointment Today for Your Bunion Treatment in Singapore

 There are several things you can do to relieve bunion symptoms before considering surgery such as wearing properly aligned footwear.
-However, if this condition affects you regularly, consider speaking to your doctor about the treatment options to alleviate the discomfort.
+However, if this condition affects you regularly, consider speaking to our doctor in Singapore about the treatment options to alleviate the discomfort.
 Foot bunion surgery is minimally invasive, may relieve the pain and allow you to return to your normal activities, improving your quality of life.

-Besides bunion, another common foot deformity is hammer toe - which develops when the middle toes bend up towards second or third toes.
+Besides bunion, another common foot deformity is hammer toe, which develops when the middle toes bend up towards second or third toes.
 Having bunions may also make it more likely for you to develop hammer toes.
 If you're experiencing pain in your toe area, it may be time to visit an orthopaedic doctor who deals with these issues regularly for an examination.
-Get in touch with foot and ankle specialist Dr Gowreeson Thevendran at Orthofoot MD today to find out more.
+Get in touch with orthopaedic specialist, Dr. Gowreeson Thevendran, at Orthofoot MD today to find out more.

 Dr Gowreeson Thevendran is currently an orthopaedic surgeon with Island Orthopaedic, a one-stop care centre for orthopaedic health under Healthway Medical Group.
 He specialises in treating lower limb orthopaedic conditions, as well as trauma and fracture surgery of both the upper and lower limbs.
 Prior to establishing his private practice, Dr Gowreeson was Chief of Foot & Ankle Surgery at the Department of Orthopaedics at Tan Tock Seng Hospital (TTSH).
 Today, he continues to serve the Orthopaedic Department at TTSH as a visiting consultant.